cardboard-iguana/cardboard-iguana.com/log/2022-02-24-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * Rainbow tables (files of precomputed hashes; trades speed for memory/storage)
 * Password spraying (trying a single password on multiple accounts simultaneously; slow but stealthy)

-If you *can* use rainbow tables, they are the fastest method… But they’re also easily defeated (by salting).
+If you *can* use rainbow tables, they are the fastest method...
+But they're also easily defeated (by salting).

-### Password Attacks — Tools
+### Password Attacks - Tools

 Online Attacks: Require interacting directly with the target system (generally a remote login of some kind).
 Concerns:

 * How many attempts are available before a lockout?
-* What’s you’re available (attack) bandwidth?
+* What's you're available (attack) bandwidth?
 * How to avoid detection?

 Offline Attacks: Attacks data (typically password hashes) independently of the target system.
 Typically a step during post-exploitation.
 Concerns: